cmusv/pysheetgrader-core/README.md

 Here are the general steps on setting or updating PySheetGrader in Vocareum for a specific course:

-1. Zip files on your local computer with `bash ./vocareum_scripts/zip_for_vocareum.sh` from root.
+1. On your local drive, navigate to PysheetGrader root folder.
+Zip the required files using `bash ./vocareum_scripts/zip_for_vocareum.sh`.
 This will generate the file `pysheetgrader-vocareum.zip`.
 2. Go to the course and choose any spreadsheet assignment (if none exists, create a new one).
 3. Click on `Edit Assignments` and then `Configure Workspace`.
 This takes you to the `Teacher View` in the assignment's workspace.
 4. Upload the file `pysheetgrader-vocareum.zip` to the`resource/lib` folder in the assignment's workspace.